viki-org/storm-docker/README.md

 If this is the first time the Docker images are being built, this script will take some time to complete.

+### Configuring storm-supervisor

+**NOTE:** The section is critical, especially for a multiple node storm-supervisor setup.

+Storm Supervisor can be run on a "host" Storm machine (one with Zookeeper, Storm Nimbus, Storm UI) or a "slave" machine (which only runs Storm Supervisor).
+There are some differences in our setup for a Storm Supervisor running on a host Storm machine versus one running on a slave machine.

+Copy the `storm-supervisor.yaml.sample` file in the `config` directory:

+    cp config/storm-supervisor.yaml.sample config/storm-supervisor.yaml

+And edit the `config/storm-supervisor.yaml` file to fill in the actual values.
+Documentation is available in the `config/storm-supervisor.yaml.sample` file on how and what to fill up.

 ### Run the Docker containers